AgarwalSaurav/klampt_simulations/README.md

 2. turtlebot: Differential drive robot with two degrees of freedom.
 3. R2-D2: Can be used as a differential drive robot.
 4. sphero: It is a three degrees of freedom robot.
-However, it can be forced as a six DoF system as done in the sampls.
+However, it can be forced as a six DoF system as done in the samples.

 ### Simulation files

-   The folder
+   The folder `simTests` contains files to perform simple kinematic simulations.
+   1. simpleWorld.xml: Contains information on which robot to use and the size of the terrain.
+One should modify this file (or make a copy) to change the type of robot.
+   2. kinematicSim.py: Creates visualization for kinematic simulations.
+This is the main template for simulating trajectories and collision checking.
+   3. mathUtils.py: Basic math utility functions.
+   4. buildWorld.py: To be used for adding walls or rooms to the environment.

+   The folder `simTests/kinematics` contains wrapper functions for setting up the configuration of robots.